 Unemployment has been extremely high in all Western Balkan countries, which is partly due to already high levels of unemployment inherited from the past.
-Apart from the extremes of Kosovo and Macedonia, where the LFS unemployment rate stands at 45% and 35% respectively (Figure 13), the incidence of unemployment is highest in Bosnia and Herzegovina (29%).
-Both in Serbia and in Montenegro large-scale lay-offs and consequently the rise of unemployment started only after the implementation of economic reforms at the beginning of the new millennium, with some signs of improvement in the past two years.
-In Croatia unemployment fell steadily from 2001 onwards and stood at 9.6% cent in 2007, but is still high compared to most of the EU countries.
-Montenegro is a special case where unemployment fell by 10 percentage points in 2007 to 19% or even to 12% based on the data by the Institute of Strategic Studies and Prognoses (ISSP).
+Apart from the extremes of Kosovo and Macedonia, where the LFS unemployment rate stands at 45 and 35 per cent respectively (Figure 8), the incidence of unemployment is highest in Bosnia and Herzegovina (29 per cent).9 Both in Serbia and in Montenegro large-scale lay-offs and consequently the rise of unemployment started only after the implementation of economic reforms at the beginning of the new millennium, with some signs of improvement in the past two years.
+In Croatia unemployment fell steadily from 2001 onwards and stood at 9.6 per cent in 2007, but is still high compared to most of the EU countries.
+Montenegro is a special case where unemployment fell by 10 percentage points in 2007 to 19 per cent or even to 12 per cent based on the data by the Institute of Strategic Studies and Prognoses (ISSP).

-Services sector employment accounts for about 62% in Hungary (the most 'advanced' country in that respect).
+8 Services sector employment accounts for about 62 per cent in Hungary (the most 'advanced' country in that respect).

-All of these countries had entered the transition period already with a considerable level of unemployment in 1990: Kosovo: 40.8%, Macedonia: 23%, Montenegro: 22.9%, Bosnia and Herzegovina: 21.2% and Serbia (including Voivodina): 16.7%.
+9 All of these countries had entered the transition period already with a considerable level of unemployment in 1990: Kosovo: 40.8%, Macedonia: 23%, Montenegro: 22.9%, Bosnia and Herzegovina: 21.2% and Serbia (including Voivodina): 16.7%.